 - Some cordless phones also operate in the 2.4GHz frequency.
-Consider purchasing 900MHz or 5GHz cordless phones, or use wired phones to reduce signal conflicts.
+Consider purchasing 900MHz, 5GHz, or DECT cordless phones, or use wired phones to reduce signal conflicts.

 - Camera signal may drop if there are obstructions or if the signal is approaching the limits of its range.

 - Try the steps above under Signal out of range or obstructed to see if you can improve the signal.